 Nightline is a confidential listening and information service run by students for students at the University of Exeter.
-We are affiliated with the National Nightline Association and one of 35 Good Practice Guidelines Accredited university nightlines in the country.
+We are affiliated with the national Nightline Association and Good Practice Guidelines accredited.

-Available from 8pm until 8am throughout the night during term time, we are trained volunteer students here to listen to anything you’d like to talk about.
+Available most nights during term time, we are trained volunteer students here to listen to anything you’d like to talk about.

 Any Exeter student is welcome to use our service, whether you are an undergrad, postgrad, international student, or even currently studying abroad.